o3de/o3de.org/content/docs/userguide/network-multiplayer-gs-gamelift.md

+description: ' Configure &ALYlong;''s GridMate multiplayer sample for use with &AGSlong;. '
+slug: network-multiplayer-gs-gamelift
+title: Configuring the Multiplayer Sample for &AGSlong;
+---
 # Configuring the Multiplayer Sample for Amazon GameLift<a name="network-multiplayer-gs-gamelift"></a>

 To prepare the multiplayer sample for use with Amazon GameLift, follow the required procedures for server\-side and client\-side configuration\.